Ray-Tracing-Systems/Hydra3dsMaxBinary/README.md

 Installation:

 1) Remove the old version of the renderer through the standard Windows tools, if there is one.
-2) Download and unpack "HydraRendererXXX_Installer.zip" from "Releases" page.
+2) Download and unpack "HydraRendererXXX_Installer.zip" from "Releases" page and "Latest release" tag.
 3) Install "HydraRendererInstaller.msi".
 4) In the 3d max renderer settings, select "Hydra renderer".
 5) Read the documentation, it will save a lot of time.